-But these units of time which make up living duration, and which the astronomer can dispose of as he pleases because they give no handle to science, are just what concern the psychologist, for psychology deals with the intervals In dealing with states of themselves and not with their extremconsciousness we cannot vary their du- ities.
-Certainly pure consciousness does ration without not perceive time as a sum of units of altering their not perceive time as a sum of units of duration: left to itself, it has no means and even no reason to measure time; but a feeling which lasted only half the number of days, for example, would no longer be the same feeling for it; it would lack thousands of impressions which gradually thickened its substance and altered its colour.
+But these units of time which make up living duration, and which the astronomer can dispose of as he pleases because they give no handle to (196) science, are just what concern the psychologist, for psychology deals In dealing with with the intervals themselves and not with their extremities.
+Certainly pure consciousness does not perceive time as a sum of units of duration: left to itself, it has no means and even no reason to measure time; but a feeling which lasted only half the number of days, for example, would no longer be without altering the same feeling for it; it would lack thousands of impressions which gradually thickened its substance and altered its colour.
 True, when we give this feeling a certain name, when we treat it as a thing, we believe that we can diminish its duration by half, for example, and also halve the duration of all the rest of our history: it seems that it would still be the same life, only on a reduced scale.
-But we forget that states of consciousness are processes. and not things; that if we denote them each by a single word, it is for the convenience of language; that they are alive and therefore constantly changing: that, in consequence, it is impossible to cut off a moment from them without making them poorer by the loss of some impression, and thus altering their quality.
-I quite understand that the orbit of a planet might be perceived all at once or in a very short time, because its successive positions or the results of its movement are the only things that matter, and not the duration of the equal intervals which separate them.
-But when we have to do with a feeling, it has no precise result except its having been felt; and, to estimate this result adequately, it would be necessary to have gone through all the phases of the feeling itself and to have taken up the same duration.
+But we forget that states of consciousness are processes, and not things; that if we denote them each by a single word, it is for the convenience of language; that they are alive and therefore constantly changing; that, in consequence, it is impossible to cut off a moment from them without making them poorer by the loss of some impression, and thus altering their quality.
+I quite understand that the orbit of a planet might be perceived all at once or in a very short time, because its successive positions or the results of its movement are the only things that matter, and not the states of consciousness we cannot vary their duration their nature.

+duration of the equal intervals which separate them.
+But when we have to do with a feeling, it has no precise

+(197) result except its having been felt; and, to estimate this result adequately, it would be necessary to have gone through all the phases of the feeling itself and to have taken up the same duration.
 Even if this feeling has finally issued in some definite action, which might be compared to the definite position of a planet in space, the knowledge of this act will hardly enable us to estimate the influence of the feeling on the whole of a lifestory, and it is this very influence which we want to know.
 All foreseeing is in reality seeing, and this seeing takes place when we can reduce as much as we please an interval of future time while preserving the relation of its parts to one another, as happens in the case of astronomical predictions.
 But what does reducing an interval of time mean, except emptying or impoverishing the conscious states which fill it?
 And does not the very possibility of seeing an astronomical period in miniature thus imply the impossibility of modifying a psychological series in the same way, since it is only by taking this psychological series as an invariable basis that we shall be able to make an astronomical period vary arbitrarily as regards the unit of duration?

-Thus, when we ask whether a future action could have been foreseen, we unwittingly identify that time with which we have to do in the exact sciences, and which is reducible future duration in this to a number, with real duration, whose respect.
+Thus, when we ask whether a future action could have been foreseen, we unwittingly identify that time with which we have to do in the exact sciences, and which reducible to a number, with real duration, whose socalled quantity is really a quality,